Taproot is open for business.

 Who do I contact to discuss my idea for a food product?

-Many of us involved in Taproot, including any of the Board members, have experience in one or more aspects of developing food products, and would be happy to act as a sounding board for your ideas.
-Feel free to send your questions about food product ideas to email@example.com, or contact any one of us directly.
+Many of us involved in Taproot, including the Board members, have experience in one or more aspects of developing food products.
+We would be happy to act as a sounding board for your ideas.

 How can I help Taproot succeed?